kadena-io/docker-compose-chainweb-node/mining-node/README.md

 ```

 This command will take a long time to complete.
 Depending on your hardware it
-can take between 1.5 and 12 hours.
+can take between 5 and 24 hours.
 Some cloud providers allow you to add and
 remove RAM and CPU cores for an existing VM.
 It may help to temporarily add
-cores (ideally more than 20) during this step.
-Alternatively, you may attach
+cores (ideally a few more than 20) during this step.
+Alternatively, you may
-the disk to a new VM after initialization is done.
-In any case, make sure that
+attach the disk to a new VM after initialization is done.
+An SSD disk will
+perform much better than an spinning disk.
+In any case, make sure that your disk
-your disk provides enough read IOPS to saturate all available cores.
-If you find
+provides enough read IOPS to saturate all available cores.
+If you find that most
-that most CPUs are blocked on IO (CPU cores are idle), try to increase disk read
+CPUs are blocked on IO (CPU cores are idle), try to increase disk read
 performance.

 One can use `docker compose logs chainweb-initialize-db` to monitor progress.